-Apparently, God made a wager with the Satan that Job would remain true and loyal even when horribly tormented and knowing that he deserved no punishment.
-What follows is a description of how Job’s family is killed and all his property is lost.
-Job accepts this with equanimity.
-The Satan then afflicts Job with a horrible disease, but stops short of taking his life as instructed by the Lord (1:12).
-At this point Job can no longer cope.
-He begins to question God’s justice, though he never questions God’s existence or even His power.
+Chapter one describes a wager God made with the Adversary, known in Hebrew as Satan (שטן), a spiritual being who is given the divinely-assigned task of trying to cause people to stumble spiritually.
+Hashem insists that Iyov would remain true and loyal even if horribly tormented and knowing that he deserves no punishment.
+What follows is a description of how Iyov’s children all day, and all of his property is lost.
+Iyov accepts this devastating news with equanimity.
+The Satan then afflicts Iyov with a horrible disease, but stops short of taking his life as instructed by Hashem (1:12).
+At this point Iyov can no longer cope.
+He begins to question God’s justice, though he never questions God’s existence, or even His power.

-Job’s friends come to reassure him, but their way of comforting Job is to assure him that God’s justice is absolute and that he must deserve his horrible suffering.
-Throughout this surprising remonstration, Job gets more upset, and continuously protests his innocence of the suggested wrongdoings.
-Eventually, God appears and remonstrates both Job for doubting Him, and the friends for sinning against Him, and Job has his former happy life restored.
+Iyov’s friends then come to reassure him, but their way of attempting to comfort him is by insisting that Hashem’s justice is absolute, and that he must therefore deserve his terrible suffering.
+Throughout this surprising remonstration, Iyov gets more upset, and continuously protests his innocence of the suggested wrongdoings.
+Eventually, Hashem appears and reprimands Iyov for doubting Him, and the friends for sinning against Him, and then Iyov’s formerly-happy life is restored.

-Throughout the course of the book, Job is meant to learn humility and that it is not his place to evaluate or question God.
-In accepting his suffering, Job becomes a better person.
-As the commentary in The Israel Bible demonstrates, sometimes it is those that God loves most that He causes to suffer, because in doing so He makes them stronger.
+Throughout the course of the book, Iyov is meant to learn humility, and to understand that it is not his place to evaluate or question God.
+By accepting his suffering, Iyov becomes a better person.
+As the commentary in The Israel Bible demonstrates, sometimes it is those who Hashem loves most that He causes to suffer, because by doing so, He makes them stronger.

-Whether or not we can pinpoint a reason for Job’s suffering, one thing is clear from the end of the book.
-We must always remember that there is a Divine planner who has ultimate wisdom and a perfect sense of Divine justice.
-Though His reasons for running the world as He does may not be obvious to us, we must put our trust in Him alone and believe that everything He does is for the best.
+Whether or not we can pinpoint a reason for Iyov’s suffering, one thing is clear at the end of the book.
+We must always remember that there is a Divine ruler who controls the world with ultimate wisdom and a perfect sense of justice.
+Though we may not be able to understand His reasons for running the world as He does, we must put our trust in Him alone, and believe that everything He does is for the best.

-There is a debate among the Sages of the Talmud regarding when Job lived.
-According to one opinion, he did not live at all and the story of his suffering is meant to serve as a parable and a model for dealing with suffering and other difficult philosophical questions.
-It has also been suggested that the book is not meant to be merely a parable of suffering in general, but of the suffering of the Jewish people.
-Indeed, Job’s homeland, the land of Uz, is understood by many as another name for the Land of Israel.
+There is a debate among the Sages of the Talmud (Bava Batra 15a) regarding the period during which Iyov lived.
+A number of opinions are recorded, differing from one another by many generations.
+There is even one opinion that says he did not live at all, and the story of his suffering is a parable, meant to serve as a model for dealing with suffering and understanding why it occurs.
+It has also been suggested that the focus of the book is not general, universal human suffering, but the specific suffering of the Jewish people.
+Indeed, Iyov’s homeland, the land of Utz, is understood by many as another name for the land of Israel.

-They have been afflicted physically, emotionally and spiritually, but like Job, have been promised that the life of the Jewish nation will never be extinguished.
-Also like Job, they have at times remained strong and at times have questioned, but through it all they clung to their belief in the Creator.
+They have been afflicted physically, emotionally and spiritually, but like Iyov, have been promised that the light of the Jewish nation will never be extinguished.
+Also like Iyov, they have at times remained strong and at times have questioned, but through it all they clung to their belief in the Creator.